 If you already have a particular inclination for the types of sake you would like to sample, you can let the guide know ahead of time so that we can select sake that matches your taste.

 This is without a doubt one of the best Tokyo food tours.
 If you’re interested in learning more about the Japanese vegetarian lifestyle, this experience offers the opportunity to learn how to cook a Japanese vegetarian course menu of four or five different dishes.

 The dishes include hijiki with creamy citrus sauce, brown rice with mizuna, persimmon gelee, steamed azuki and pumpkin, and lotus root fried ball.
 All the recipes featured in this course follow macrobiotic theory and include no meat, fish, white sugar, chemical products, or eggs.
 Basically, this is perfect for vegans and vegetarians!

 Included in this class are also lessons offering instructions on how to arrange different types of vegetables and bread to make them more aesthetically pleasing.
 The table will be arranged with Japanese pottery or white porcelain with beautiful bouquets and tasteful table linens.

 Classes are available on Saturdays and Sundays.
 They last three hours and there are two each day, one from 10:30-1:30 and one running from 4:30-7:30.

 These classes are for women only and any males interested should bring a female such as a spouse, friend, or family member.
 That’s just the way it is I’m afraid!

-So, out of these food tours in Tokyo, which one catches your eye?
+So, out of the best food tours in Tokyo, which one catches your eye?
 I would love to know which one you’d go on so let me know in the comments below!

 Like this blog post?
 Then make sure you Pin it!